-A behavior contract could benefit any student who needs to improve her behavior at school.
-It could be helpful for kids with , who can have issues with impulsivity, inattention or hyperactivity.
-A behavior contract may work well for kids who have trouble with organization and completing work.
+A behavior contract could benefit any student who needs to improve their behavior at school.
+It could be helpful for kids with , who can have issues with impulsivity, inattention, or hyperactivity.
+A behavior contract may work well for children who have trouble with organization and completing work.
 They could also be helpful for kids who often throw tantrums or for those who have oppositional behavior.

-If your child has an or a , a behavior contract could help her meet any behavior goals that may already be part of that plan.
+If your child has an or a , a behavior contract could help your child meet any behavior goals that may already be part of that plan.
 Or a behavior contract may follow a and be part of a resulting behavior intervention plan.

 Behavior contracts tend to work best for kids in second grade and above, all the way up through high school.
 Kids younger than second grade may have trouble understanding how the contract works and what’s expected of them.